kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 The units for density are $\N/\m^3$ in the SI system and $\lb/\ft^3$ in the U.S. Customary System.

-It is simple to convert between the density and specific weight.
+It is straightforward to convert between density and specific weight.
 Since the weight of a fluid is just its mass times gravity, $w=mg$ ($g$ being the acceleration due to gravity), the specific weight can be computed from the density via

 $$
 \gamma=\rho g